adonisjs/v6-docs/content/docs/experimental/inertia.md

 }
 ```

-See the `home` passed to the `inertia.render` method?
-This should be the path to the component file relative to the `resources/pages` directory.
-That means, here we are rendering the `resources/pages/home.(vue,tsx)` file.
+Do you see the `home` passed to the `inertia.render` method?
+It should be the path to the component file relative to the `resources/pages` directory.
+We render the `resources/pages/home.(vue,tsx)` file here.

-You frontend component will receive the `user` object as a prop :
+Your frontend component will receive the `user` object as a prop :

 :::codegroup